 Revenue Recognition settings

-Learn how to adjust the behaviour of Revenue Recognition with settings.
+Learn how to adjust the behaviour of Stripe Revenue Recognition with settings.

-Access the Revenue Recognition settings on the settings page to customise how revenue is recognised specifically for your business.
+Access the Stripe Revenue Recognition settings in the Dashboard to customise how revenue is recognised specifically for your business.

 Accounting period